 How do I become an OSHA inspector?

 There are several requirements to become an OSHA inspector.
-At a minimum, you will need to have earned a bachelor’s degree, have at least one OSHA certification, and have real-world experience as an inspector.
+At a minimum, you must have earned a bachelor’s degree, have at least one OSHA certification, and have real-world experience as an inspector.

 How can I contact OSHA?